 You also need to find your unique space within that niche.

-In other words, it’s not enough to start a travel blog or a fashion website — there are literally millions of them out there already.
+In other words, it’s not enough to start a travel blog or a fashion website — there are millions of them already.

 So why would anyone bother clicking on yours?

 That’s why you need to “niche down” even further.

 Rather than being a generalist travel blogger, create a travel blog that’s dedicated to helping people explore the world by train.

 Or instead of launching yet another fashion blog, start one that’s dedicated to affordable party outfits.

 The key here is to niche down just enough, without going so far that you only leave yourself with a tiny audience.